 Step 1: Preheat oven to 350 degrees.
 Spray a 9×13 inch pan with non stick cooking spray.

-Step 4: After the sweet potatoes have cooled, slice into 1 inch spears.
+Step 4: Then slice into 1 inch spears.
 Lay half of them in the sprayed 9×13 inch pan.

 Step 5: Cut up butter into small pieces and spread over the sliced sweet potatoes.